ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 `ci_signing_key_secret_name`
 `cd_code_signing_cert_secret_name`

-Setting `create_git_token` to `true`, `repo_git_token_secret_name` to `my-git-token`  and specifying a Git personal access token in `repo_git_token_secret_value` will result in a secret called `my-git-token` with the value specified in `repo_git_token_secret_value` being created in Secrets Manager.
+Setting `create_git_token` to `true`, `repo_git_token_secret_name` to `my-git-token`  and specifying a Git personal access token in `repo_git_token_secret_value` will result in a secret that is called `my-git-token` with the value that is specified in `repo_git_token_secret_value` being created in Secrets Manager.
-It is important to note that setting `repo_git_token_secret_value` will change the behaviour of the authentication used by the repository tools.
+It is important to note that setting `repo_git_token_secret_value` changes the behavior of the authentication that is used by the repository tools.
 The repositories will now expect to use an access token and a username/owner for your repositories.
 This owner name needs to be set in `repo_group`.
-This behaviour can be overridden using the auth type variable associated with each specific repository and reverted to `oauth` access.
+This behavior can be overridden using the auth type variable that is associated with each specific repository and reverted to `oauth` access.
 These variables end with `_repo_auth_type` for example `issues_repo_auth_type`

-Setting `create_signing_key` to `true` will generate a signing key and the corresponding signing validation certificate.
+Setting `create_signing_key` to `true` generates a signing key and the corresponding signing validation certificate.
 The names for these secrets are specified in `ci_signing_key_secret_name` and `cd_code_signing_cert_secret_name`.

 The generated signing secrets can be rotated by setting `rotate_signing_key` to true.
-This will rotate both the signing key and signing validation certifcate.
+This key will rotate both the signing key and signing validation certifcate.
 It is important to make a copy of the validation certificate in the event that there are pending deployments that were signed with the previous signing key.

 This release also provides support for using GitLab as a source for the repositories and a simplified means of changing the Git Provider.
 See `repo_git_provider`.
 Set this variable to `GitLab` to configure all the compliance repository tools created by the DA to use GitLab.

 To use GitLab as a provider, an access token for GitLab and the user/owner name must be provided.
 The name of the access token can be set in `repo_git_token_secret_name`  which applies to all the compliance repositories and the repository owner name can be set using `repo_group`.